MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/autoplay-for-uwp-device-apps.md

 ---
-title: AutoPlay for Windows Store device apps
+title: AutoPlay for UWP device apps
 description: This topic describes how to use the Device Metadata Authoring Wizard to enable AutoPlay.
 It also describes how to handle AutoPlay activations in your app. ms.assetid: A95382E6-DFF4-4F36-9C9B-4B26161160DE ms.author: windowsdriverdev